 This Day In Writing History

-On December 3rd, 1947, A Streetcar Named Desire, the classic and controversial play by the legendary American playwright Tennesee Williams, opened on Broadway at the Ethel Barrymore Theatre.
+On December 3rd, 1947, A Streetcar Named Desire, the classic play by the legendary American playwright Tennesee Williams, opened on Broadway at the Ethel Barrymore Theatre.

 Williams had written the steamy play while living in an apartment in New Orleans, rewriting the script numerous times and changing the title as well.
 Early titles of the play included The Moth, The Poker Night, and Blanche's Chair on the Moon.

 A Streetcar Named Desire told the story of Blanche DuBois, a fading but still attractive Southern belle who comes to stay with her sister, Stella, and her brother-in-law, Stanley Kowlaski, while taking time off from her teaching job after suffering from a nervous disorder.

 Actually, she was fired for having an affair with a 17-year-old student.
 On the surface, Blanche may seem like a virtuous, cultured Southern belle, but that's just an act to conceal her alcoholism, mental illness, and delusions of grandeur.

 Blanche is also a nymphomaniac, driven to sexual addiction after catching her husband, Allan Gray, having an affair with another man, which resulted in the end of their marriage and Allan's suicide.

 Stella, who knows that her sister is a nymphomaniac, is hesitant to let Blanche stay with her, for fear that she'll seduce her husband.
 Stanley is a brutish, domineering slug who abuses Stella both emotionally and physically, but his beastly nature and animal sexuality are what attracted her to him.